-- 4. Use the drop-down list Data Format to select the file type.
-The choices are: - Comma Separated Values (.csv) ASCII text that can be loaded into a spreadsheet. - MATLAB (.mat) Binary data in the native MATLAB 7.0 format.
+- 3. Use the Export Graph dialog box to specify the file name and path.
+The file name default is "Graph," with the default file location at Windows/Documents.
+Enter a new file name and/or storage location as needed. - 4.
+Select the file type from the Save as type.
+The choices are: - Comma Separated Values (.csv): ASCII text that can be loaded into a spreadsheet.
+This is the default format. - MATLAB (.mat): Binary data in the native MATLAB 7.0 format.

-Copying Plot Images (see page 52)
+Copying Plot Images (see page 62)